Checking the work

 3. Start the engine and turn it off after a couple of minutes.
 Slowly depress the brake pedal several times.
 The brake pedal travel should decrease each time.

-4. Depress the brake pedal while the engine is running, then stop the engine without releasing the brake pedal.
-If the pedal does not go down within 30 seconds, then the vacuum booster is tight.
+4. Depress the brake pedal with the engine running, then turn off the engine without releasing the brake pedal.
+If the pedal does not drop within 30 seconds, the booster is sealed.

 2. Disconnect the booster pushrod from the brake pedal.

-3. Unscrew the four fixing nuts and remove the amplifier.
+3. Unscrew the four mounting nuts and remove the amplifier.

 Installation